Extremal K\"ahler metrics on blowups: Introduction

 \subsection{Acknowledgements}

-We thank G\'abor Sz\'ekelyhidi for a very helpful suggestion at the outset of this project.
+We thank Michael Hallam for explaining how to view the extremal equation as a moment map (described in Section \ref{moment-map-geometry}) to us, and G\'abor Sz\'ekelyhidi for a helpful discussion.
 RD was funded by a Royal Society University Research Fellowship.
-LMS was funded by a Marie Sk\l{}odowska-Curie Individual Fellowship, funded from the European Union's Horizon2020 research and innovation programme under grant agreement No 101028041, and also by Villum Fonden Grant 0019098, while he was a member of Aarhus University.
-This work was completed while RD visited Newcastle University, and he thanks the department and Stuart Hall for their hospitality.
+LMS was funded by a Marie Sk\l{}odowska-Curie Individual Fellowship, funded from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101028041, and also by Villum Fonden Grant 0019098, while he was a member of Aarhus University.
+Part of work was completed while RD visited Newcastle University, and he thanks the department and Stuart Hall for their hospitality.